 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Kotor, Montenegro is a gorgeous, historic city tucked into the southern end of the Bay of Kotor under majestic mountain peaks.
-With an intriguing history, great dining options and astounding nature, visitors will find plenty Things To Do in Kotor, Montenegro!
+Kotor, Montenegro is a gorgeous town tucked into the southern end of the Bay of Kotor under majestic mountain peaks.
+With an intriguing history, stunning architecture and astounding nature, visitors will find plenty of excellent Things To Do in Kotor, Montenegro!

 What To Do in Kotor, Montenegro